 Little wonder, too, that Hyundai has taken the UK market very seriously with its replacement.
 Because although the Santa Fe is a global car that’s selling – and selling well – in Hyundai’s major markets, the UK version has received its own, unique chassis tune to match these islands’ uniquely appalling roads.

-As before, the Santa Fe is available in five and seven-seat configurations and with the choice of front-wheel drive or on-demand four-wheel drive.
-Just one engine is offered – a 2.2-litre turbodiesel developing 194bhp – with either a manual or automatic gearbox, both with six-speeds.
+As before, the Santa Fe is available in five and seven-seat configurations.
+However, it is fitted with just one engine is offered – a 2.2-litre turbodiesel developing 194bhp, in on-demand four-wheel drive configuration only – with either a manual or automatic gearbox, both with six-speeds.

-The range is split across three core trim levels, but the front-wheel drive model is reserved just for the entry-level trim.
+The range is split across two core trim levels, with the five-seat model reserved just for the entry-level trim.

 So the question is this: will the latest Santa Fe retain – and deserve – the same popularity as its forebear?